Taittirīyopaniṣat 02.15

 स वासुदेवः स्वात्मानं चक्रे सङ्कर्षणादिकम्। तस्मात् तत् सुकृतं नाम स आनन्दो रसस्ततः॥

 Vāsudeva manifested himself as Saṅkarṣaṇa and others.
-Therefore, that is called the well-done; he is bliss, the very essence arising from that.
+Therefore, that is called 'sukṛtam', the well-done; he is bliss, the 'rasa', i.e. delightful taste, arising from that.

 आनन्दमेनं सम्प्राप्य मुक्तो मोदेन्न चान्यथा। आदीप्तस्त्वेष भगवान् यद्यानन्दो भवेन्न च॥

 Upon attaining this bliss, the liberated person should rejoice and not otherwise.
-If the radiant Lord were indeed bliss, he would not be otherwise.
+The radiant Lord is indeed bliss; he would not be otherwise.

 सामान्यचेष्टा धर्म्याश्च कस्य स्युस्तमृते प्रभुम्। सुखं लब्ध्वा हि कुरुते लोकचेष्टां जनार्दनः॥

-Except for the Lord, who else can have common and righteous actions?
+Except for the Lord, who else can have common and dharmic actions?
 It is only after attaining happiness that Janardana engages in worldly activities.

 अल्पात् सुखादल्पकर्मा पूर्णानन्दादि्ध सर्वकृत्। न ह्यार्ताः कर्म कुर्वन्ति मुग्धाश्चैव विशेषतः॥

-One who acts little due to small happiness, but from complete bliss is the doer of all.
-The afflicted do not act, nor do the deluded, especially.
+One who acts little for small happiness, but from complete bliss is the doer of all.
+Not indeed do the afflicted perform action, nor do especially the deluded.

 तस्माद् यादृक् सुखं तादृक् कर्म पूर्णसुखत्वतः। सर्वकृत्त्वात् परो विष्णुः आह तस्मात् सनातनी॥

-Therefore, as is the happiness, so is the action, due to complete happiness.
-Because of having accomplished everything, the supreme Viṣṇu said, therefore (she is) the eternal one.
+From that state of complete happiness, of what kind is happiness, such is the action.
+Because of having accomplished everything, the supreme Lord Viṣṇu said, therefore (she is) the eternal one.

 सुखं लब्ध्वा करोतीति च्छन्दोगानां श्रुतिः परा। अलब्ध्वा तु सुखं नैव करोतीत्यपि सादरम्॥